smartcontractkit/chainlink-testing-framework/src/lib/k8s/TUTORIAL.md

 Then run `go run examples/simple/env.go`

 Now you have your environment running, you can [connect](#connect-to-environment) to it later

+> [!NOTE]
+> `chain.link/*` labels are used for internal reporting and cost allocation.
+They are strictly required and validated.
+You won't be able to create a new environment without them.
+> In this tutorial we create almost all of them manually, but there are convenience functions to do it for you.
+> You can read more about labels [here](./labels.md)

 ## Connect to environment